-We are switch things up with this vertical color by number activity!
-It’s not only a fun way to get your preschoolers or kindergartners practicing their numbers, but working on a vertical surface is also a fantastic way to help them strengthen the muscles that they’ll use for writing later on.
+We are switching things up with this vertical color by number activity!
+It’s not only a fun way to get your preschoolers or kindergartners practicing their numbers but working on a vertical surface is also a fantastic way to help them strengthen the muscles that they’ll use for writing later on.

 Getting the Vertical Color by Number Activity Ready

 To start, you’ll need:

 Decide on the picture that you’d like to use, or better yet, let your students choose their own.
 Using a single color, draw the outline of your chosen object on a window.

 Within the outline, add numbers to your picture with each number representing a different color.